University Church of St Mary the Virgin: History

 Until the 17th century, the church was used not only for prayers but also for increasingly rowdy graduation and degree ceremonies.
 This phenomenon, "The notion that 'sacrifice is made equally to God and Apollo', in the same place where homage was due to God and God alone", was repugnant to William Laud, Archbishop of Canterbury, who in the 1630s initiated the erecting of a separate building for these ceremonies.
 This project was cut short by the fall of Laud and the outbreak of the English Civil War, but after the Restoration, it was revived and carried through by John Fell, Dean of Christ Church, who commissioned Christopher Wren to erect what became the Sheldonian Theatre.
 Thereafter, the church was reserved for religious worship only.

 During his time in Oxford, John Wesley often attended the university sermon, and later, as a fellow of Lincoln College, preached sermons in the church including the university sermon on "Salvation by Faith" on 18 June 1738 and the "Almost Christian" sermon on 25 July 1741.
 Following his denunciation of the spiritual apathy and sloth of the senior members of the university in his sermon "Scriptural Christianity" on 24 August 1744, he was never asked to preach there again — "I preached, I suppose, the last time at St Mary's", he wrote in his journal, "Be it so; I have fully delivered my soul."

 In 1828, John Henry Newman became vicar and his sermons became popular with undergraduates.
 From the present pulpit John Keble preached the assize sermon of 14 July 1833, which is traditionally considered to have started the Oxford Movement, an attempt to revive catholic spirituality in the church and university.
 The influence of the movement spread and affected the practice and spirituality of the Church of England.
 By 1843, Newman became disillusioned with Anglicanism and resigned from St Mary's, later joining the Roman Catholic Church.

-From 2003 to October 2025, the Vaults & Garden Cafe operated within the church premises.
+From 2003 to November 2025, the Vaults & Garden Café operated within the church premises.
 It was closed after a two year court case that began when the Parochial Church Council of the University Church of St Mary the Virgin sent the cafe owners an eviction notice.